12 roles to understand when it comes to your film crew

 May 20, 2019 by SARAH HICKEY

-Depending on the size and scope of a film project, there are a lot of intricate roles and subdivisions within production that ensure every aspect of a film is executed with creativity and precision.
+Depending on the size and scope of a film or commercial video project, there are a lot of intricate roles and subdivisions within film and video production that ensure every aspect of a film is executed with creativity and precision.
 Here are some of the roles we get asked about most.

 2. Producer - A producer can fill a variety of roles depending on the production.
 A producer’s role can include a variety of duties such as scheduling, casting, contracts, location scouting, and arranging permits.

-3. Director of Photography (DOP) - Also known as the Cinematographer, a DOP works closely with the Director, camera crew and lighting department to achieve the visual identity or look of a film.
-They also oversee all aspects of filming from renting and managing equipment, recces and reviewing footage.
+3. Director of Photography (DOP) - Also known as the Cinematographer, a DOP works closely with the Director, camera crew and lighting department to achieve the visual identity or look of a film or video production.
+They also oversee all aspects of filming from renting and managing equipment, recess and reviewing footage.

 4. Production Designer - A Production Designer approaches a production with the intention of defining the visual style of props, costumes, sets and other physical elements that help to tell the story.